griffbrad/phpstorm-cli-inspector/README.md

 `phpstorm-inspect /delta/processthebasics-system/vendor/deltasystems/dewdrop/Dewdrop/Db/Dbdeploy/`

 And the errors are displayed immediately in your terminal, grouped by the name of file they were found in.
+The path used in the phpstorm-inspect command can be any sub-directory inside your PHPStorm project's files.
+You don't have to manually point it at your inspection profile, .idea folder, etc.  And the XML files are cleaned up for you automatically when the command completes.

 Here's some example output: